-U IF CCA: Own funds: main features of own instruments issued by the firm Suspect Company
+TO IF CCA.
+Own Junas. main jediures of own instruments issued by the firm

+Issuer Company

 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) N/A

 Public or private placement Private

-Cyprus Companies

-Governing law(s) of the instrument Law
+Governing law(s) of the instrument Cyprus Companies Law

 Instrument type (types to be specified by each jurisdiction) Ordinary shares

-Amount recognised in regulatory capital (Currency in million, as of most recent reporting date) EUR1.509
+Amount recognised in regulatory capital (Currency in million, as of most recent reporting date) USD 1.5 mln

-Nominal amount of instrument EUR1
+Nominal amount of instrument EUR 1.71 each

-ssue price EUR1
+Issue price EUR 1.71 each

 Redemption price N/A

 Accounting classification Ordinary share capital

 Original date of issuance 16/03/2001

 Perpetual or dated N/A

 Original maturity date N/A

-ssuer call subject to prior supervisory approval N/A
+Issuer call subject to prior supervisory approval N/A

 Optional call date, contingent call dates and redemption amount N/A

 Subsequent call dates, if applicable N/A

 Coupons / dividends N/A

 Fixed or floating dividend/coupon N/A

 Coupon rate and any related index N/A

 Existence of a dividend stopper N/A

 Fully discretionary, partially discretionary or mandatory (in terms of timing) N/A

 Fully discretionary, partially discretionary or mandatory (in terms of amount) N/A

 Existence of step up or other incentive to redeem N/A

 Noncumulative or cumulative N/A

 Convertible or non-convertible N/A

 If convertible, conversion trigger(s) N/A

 If convertible, fully or partially N/A

 If convertible, conversion rate N/A

 If convertible, mandatory or optional conversion N/A

 If convertible, specify instrument type convertible into N/A

 If convertible, specify issuer of instrument it converts into N/A

 Write-down features N/A

 If write-down, write-down trigger(s) N/A

 If write-down, full or partial N/A

 If write-down, permanent or temporary N/A

 If temporary write-down, description of write-up mechanism N/A

 Non-compliant transitioned features N/A

-f yes, specify non-compliant features N/A
+If yes, specify non-compliant features N/A

 Link to the full term and conditions of the instrument (signposting) N/A